-PLEASE TAKE FURTHER NOTICE that objections to the 9019 Motion must be filed be filed no later than August 19, 2025.
-If timely objections are not filed, then the Court may enter an order without the necessity of any further notice or hearing.
-If a timely objection is filed, the
+PLEASE TAKE FURTHER NOTICE that objections to the Matters must be filed no later than Monday, September 8, 2025, at 5:00 p.m. (prevailing Central Time).
+If timely objections are not filed, then the Court may enter an order(s) without the necessity of any further notice or hearing.
+If a timely objection is filed, the Court will address such objection at the Hearing.

-PLEASE TAKE FURTHER NOTICE that objections to the Cash Receipts Motion must or via WEBEX (by video or telephone via the Court's WebEx platform):
+PLEASE TAKE FURTHER NOTICE that you may participate in the Hearing in-person or via WEBEX (by video or telephone via the Court's WebEx platform):